Morgan White (gymnast): Biography

 In 1999, White was a member of the United States women's national gymnastics team, which came in 5th at the 1999 World Artistic Gymnastics Championships.
 In Gymnastics at the 1999 Pan American Games in Winnipeg, Canada, she was 1st all-around; 3rd bars.
 At the 1999 China Dual, she was 1st team.
 At the 1999 American Classic, in Pomona, California, she was 2nd floor.

 At the 2000 US Classic, in Tulsa, Oklahoma, White was 2nd all-around.
-She won a silver medal in floor at the 2000 Pacific Rim Championships, and a bronze medal in the All-Around.
+She won a silver medal in the floor at the 2000 Pacific Rim Championships, and a bronze medal in the All-Around.
 She won a silver medal in the 2000 American Cup in Orlando, Florida.
-At 16 years of age, she was 4 feet tall and weighed 83 pounds.
+At age 16, she was 4 feet tall and weighed 83 pounds.

-White was named to the 2000 Team USA Olympic team, the youngest member of the team, but the 17 year old had to withdraw before the competition began due to injury.
+White was named to the 2000 Team USA Olympic team, the youngest member of the team, but had to withdraw before the competition began due to injury.
 The stress fracture left foot injury, which she had been training through, flared up while she was abroad, and White was forced to withdraw from the competition before it began.

 White was a complainant in the USA Gymnastics sex abuse scandal.
 She said USA Gymnastics national team doctor Larry Nassar started sexually abusing her when she was 16.